Goods and Services Tax (GST) is one of the greatest indirect tax reforms of India. Before leaping into the concept of GST, let’s first understand the

 5. Dual GST Framework

-Central GST (CGST) is levied on intra-state supply of goods and services by the Central Government and is governed by CGST Act.
+Central GST (CGST) is levied on intra-state supply of goods and services by the Central Government.
+It is governed by CGST Act.
 The State GST (SGST) is levied on the intra-state supply of goods and services by the State Government.
 It is governed by the SGST Act.

 Integrated GST (IGST) is levied on the inter-state supply of goods and services by the Central Government.
 It is governed by the IGST Act.
 The term ‘inter-state’ supply also includes 1) imports and exports 2) goods supplied to foreign tourists and 3) goods supplied to or by Special Economic Zones (SEZs).